tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 "What is it?"
 Brooke asked.

 "I'd have to translate the recording to give you the full content, but I understood enough to help you.”

 "What did he say?"
 Brooke asked.

 Dr. Randolph's eyes widened like half-dollars, and he shook his head.
-"I can't believe it, but your doll is speaking ancient *Sumerian,* a language of Mesopotamia*.* Not just that, but whatever is inhabiting this doll *isn't* very nice.
+"I can't believe it, but your doll is speaking ancient *Sumerian,* a language from Mesopotamia.
+Not just that, but whatever is inhabiting this doll *isn't* very nice.
 And frankly, I don't care for the way he talks about *you*, John."

 "What did he say about me?"
 I asked, my back stiffening.